T351 Week 15 - Spring 2014

 - For each project, every student must write down the name of the student

-whose video they are critiquing, two things that they thought were
+whose video they are critiquing, at least two things that they thought were

-nicely done, and two ways they think it could be improved.
+done well, and at least two ways they think it could be improved.
 (Bullet

 points are fine.
 Don't sweat about writing an essay.)